Nueva ola: Argentina

-The young cast of TV show El club del clan, circa 1963.
+The cast of El Club del Clan, c.
+1962–1964.
+From left to right: Raúl Lavié, Galo Cárdenas, Nicky Jones, Palito Ortega, Violeta Rivas, Cachita Galán, Dolores De Cicco, Lalo Fransen, Paco Amor, Raúl Cobián, Perico Gómez and Johny Tedesco.

 In 1960, RCA Victor general manager Ricardo Mejía discovered through a market research that there were almost no popular music stars among the youth.
 As a result, the company began the selection of new singers, initiating the phenomenon of the nueva ola in Argentina.
 Led by Mejía, RCA executives partnered with future journalist Leo Vanes and musicians Ray Nolan and Jimmy Lerman to create the TV show El club del clan.
 Based on foreign music shows, each episode showed a group of friends that got together to perform various styles of music including rock 'n' roll (and the accompanying twist), bolero and cumbia.
 The personality of each interpreter was modeled taking into account the type of music they would sing.
 The show aired on Canal 13 on Saturdays at 8:30 pm, and proved to be extremely successful for RCA.
 It turned its young cast—which included Palito Ortega, Billy Caffaro, Violeta Rivas, Lalo Fransen, Nicky Jones and Cachita Galán—into the first national teen idols.
 Journalist Miguel Grinberg described El club del clan in 2006 as "a kind of juvenile ebullition that, impelled by television, established a basic difference, that was young people who did not reproduce the music of their parents."

 In 1964, after The Beatles' performances in the United States, Beatlemania also reached Argentina, generating the appearance of several bands that imitated their sound and fashion.
 The nueva ola was overshadowed by the popularity of British Invasion bands, while at the same time a feeling nonconformity grew among the youth, which saw the phenomenon as too carefree and compliant.
 Before the dissolution of the group and "as a farewell," an El club del clan film directed by Enrique Carreras was released on March 12, 1964.